By Olivia Snaije | @OliviaSnaije

 His great grandfather moved in the 19th century from Frankfurt to France where his grandfather, Ernest, was born.
 Ernest went on to establish the Gründ publishing house in Paris in the early 20th century.

-Alain Gründ, who took over his grandfather’s business from his father in 1963 has been coming to the Frankfurt Book Fair since 1958.
+Alain Gründ, who took over his grandfather’s business from his father in 1963 has been going to the Frankfurt Book Fair since 1958.
 After being on the fair’s advisory board for 13 years, he submitted his resignation this year.

 Sixty years is a good amount of time to observe the book industry and to have survived the ups and downs of his own publishing company, which Gründ sold to Editis in 2007.
 But back in the 1950s, Gründ says he wasn’t necessarily interested in going into the book business.